 With both SSD and SSI, I feel it is important to work with a qualified attorney.
 In my case, you can use my 20 years of experience to help you understand the eligibility requirements for social security benefits.

-Contact a Arkansas Social Security Disability Benefits Attorney to find out if you are eligible for SSD or SSI benefits.
+Contact a Social Security Disability Benefits Attorney in Arkansas to find out if you are eligible for SSD or SSI benefits.